MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-node.md

 1. When you are done entering sources, close the menu.
 Make sure to save any changes to your topic.

 The topic will now Search and summarize content from the information sources provided _to the node_.
-[What happens when that doesn't provide a cogent answer?
-Fallback?]

 ## Adding generative answers from different sources